 Able to safely act as skipper and crew of a sailing vessel about 30 to 50 feet in length in coastal and inland waters, in any conditions.

 BSC Course to obtain 106 certification:

-Experienced sailors can receive ASA certification without taking a course by challenging the standards.
-Each level of certification requires passing one written exam for the highest level of certification desired and an on the water evaluation.
-The instructor signs the candidate’s log book and the ASA issues the certification stickers by mail.
+Experienced sailors can bypass formal courses to earn their ASA certification by challenging the standards.
+Each level of certification requires a passing score on the written exam for the highest level of certification desired as well as an on-the-water evaluation.
+After a successful challenge, the instructor will sign the candidate’s logbook and the ASA will issue the certification stickers by mail.

 The most common challenge is for Bareboat Certification (104).
-You will only need to write the exam for the ASA 104 Bareboat and the on the water exam will be about three hours on a 30+ foot cruising boat.
+You will need to write the ASA 104 exam only and successfully complete a three-hour on-the-water exam on a 30+ foot cruising boat.
 To schedule, please reach out to the office at 617-227-4198 or firstname.lastname@example.org.
 ASA Challenges are offered on weekdays only, typically between 9am and 5pm.

 The steps and cost are:

 ASA 101 Basic Keelboat Certification $40

 ASA 104 Bareboat Cruising $40